 Every residence or business operating an alarm system in Palo Alto must obtain a permit from the Palo Alto Police Department.
-The annual permit cost is $35.
-The revenue generated from these permits will be used to defray the costs of administering the ordinance.
-Any alarm system police respond to that is not permitted will be charged a $250 penalty assessment.
+Currently the fee for a new alarm permit is $54 and the annual fee for renewal is $40.
+The revenue generated from these permits is used to defray the costs of administering the ordinance.
+Any alarm activation to which police respond that is not permitted will incur a $250 penalty fine.

-To apply for an alarm permit: You can apply in person at the Police Counter at 275 Forest Ave., Palo Alto, during normal business hours (Monday through Friday, 8:00 a.m. to 5:00 p.m.), you can click on the link below to download and complete the application form (you can also complete it online and then print it out), and then either mail or bring the completed application to the Police Department.
+To apply for an alarm permit: You can apply in person at the front desk of the Police Department at 275 Forest Avenue in Palo Alto during normal business hours (Monday through Friday, 8:00 a.m. to 4:00 p.m.), you can click on the link below to download and complete the application form (you can also complete it online and then print it out), and then either mail or bring the completed application to the Police Department.
 You may also pickup a blank application at the Police Department during normal business hours, if do not have access to the Internet.
 If you choose to apply in person, you should be prepared to post the fee and provide all required information.
-If you mail your completed application, please include a stamped-self addressed envelope so that we can mail your receipt and Alarm Permit sticker to you.